willowtreeapps/jdk8-minimal-node/README.md

 # jdk8-minimal-node

-A lightweight docker image which contains JDK8 and NodeJS
+Available on Docker Hub as the willowtreeapps/jdk8-minimal-node image.
+This docker image can be used to run JDK8 based builds that also require NodeJS.